-Neuroscientists, using brain imaging like fMRI technology validated that simple screening was over 86% accurate in identifying students at risk for dyslexia at age 5 and 6.
+- Neuroscientists, using brain imaging like fMRI technology validated that simple screening was over 86% accurate in identifying students at risk for dyslexia at age 5 and 6.
 (Review the READ study and testimony)

 - Peer reviewed research proved earlier intervention specific to dyslexia was much more successful for these children.(Review the Dr. Gaab video and many other sources.

 - Collaboration between Neuroscientists, Cognitive Developmental Pediatricians, Speech and Language Dyslexia Literacy Experts, Educators at every level, Parents, and Policy-makers should create informed guidance for the Commonwealth.

 If passed, legislation will provide a clear and scientific definition of dyslexia(1) and require early screening so that students at risk for dyslexia can be identified early and evidence based instruction(2) for students with dyslexia can begin before a child experiences failure.

 To learn more about the social and emotional affects of unidentified

 Specific Learning Disability (SLD) is the largest designation of special education in MA.
 According to the 2010-2011 Annual Report to the Legislature, 31.5% of special education students in Massachusetts were categorized as Specific Learning Disability, (SLD).
 That was 51,900 of the 164,711 students in the special education programs for the school year 2010-2011.
 But it is a broad category that covers many very different disabilities.
 How these disabilities are determined and what interventions are used varies widely between districts.
 Some schools will use the term dyslexia only when an outside diagnosis costing parents thousands is provided, other districts tell parents that it is an irrelevant term and refuse to use it even with an outside diagnosis.
 Other districts use the term incorrectly to mean any language based reading problem, or all specific learning disabilities.
 Some districts, after reading failure and diagnosis, and too often only after BSEA involvement provide services.
 This confusion is noted by the DESE.
 Quoted from a recent Review of Special Education in the Commonwealth, Report commissioned by Massachusetts Department of Elementary and Secondary Education we learned that local school districts are given substantial flexibility in their interpretation of these specific disability categories.
 In some cases, this appears to result in children with the same underlying issues receiving different disability labels in different school districts.
 This represents a potential impediment to the effective delivery of services to children and also presents challenges for our analyses.

 Despite the confusion with the SLD model, acknowledged in this report and the experiences of many many families across the Commonwealth, most students receiving services for special education are categorized as SLD.
 The requirements for an SLD include that:

-The student must experience quality reading instruction, and fail.
+- The student must experience quality reading instruction, and fail.
 (3)